 The principal structure which now houses Emerson Spice is a melding of two buildings and several distinct styles of architecture typical of the Stone Town heritage site, still offers the visitor a feeling of stepping back in time when crossing the threshold.

 Furnished with antique Zanzibar furniture, be it the classic ornate Swahili bed, or the Zenji Déco take on the international design era, each room is different from the other.
 Built for romance, the bath rooms are fully or partially open to the bedrooms.
+This mixture of glamour, mystery and history make them the best hotel rooms for your stay in Stone Town to experience the real Zanzibar.

 The least Zanzibari room among Emerson’s designs, the room dedicated to Katherine Hepburn is a restrained Hollywood / Bollywood does Zanzibar.